2021 Toyota Sienna walkaround: 10 must-know minivan facts - Roadshow

-There's a new minivan in town.
-The redesigned 2021 Toyota Sienna looks ready to put the hurt on Chrysler's stylish Pacifica and the excellent Honda Odyssey, thanks to its fresh features and luxury touches.
+There's a new minivan in town, and it looks mighty impressive.
+The redesigned 2021 Toyota Sienna appears ready to put the hurt on Chrysler's stylish Pacifica and the excellent Honda Odyssey, thanks to its fresh features, luxury touches and class-slaying fuel economy.

 The 2021 Sienna minivan is now based on Toyota's TNGA-K platform and is closely related to the Japanese automaker's Highlander SUV.
 From the instrument panel forward, it is very similar, though aft of that, things get substantially different.
 This new and very safe foundation helped company engineers push the floor around 1.5 inches lower compared to the outgoing Sienna, which makes for easier entry and exit.
 Extended-length grab handles aid in this area as well.